-8. Sometimes it is necessary to rewrite a function in order to recognize it as a derivative.
-For each of the following integrals, rewrite the integrand, and then evaluate the definite integrals using FTC 2.
+10. Sometimes it is necessary to rewrite a function in order to recognize it as a derivative, as in Example 4.9.2.
+For each of the following functions, rewrite the function and then find the most general form of the antiderivative: